neithernut/dr.w.falls/doc/design/ServerClient.md

 the waiting phase as part of the transition message, it will return the (optional) handle for the registered player.

-The phase function will receive roaster updates from the game control task, which it will translate into displayable content and send to the client.
+The phase function will receive roster updates from the game control task, which it will translate into displayable content and send to the client.
 It will also receive input from the client: the characters for the player name as well as registration commands in the form of control characters.
 The function will